Authentic Indian Meditation technique in the comfort of your home in London.

 - Receive weekly positive messages

-- Meditation session includes the de-stressing technique for use in your daily life.
+- Meditation session includes the de-stressing technique to reduce anxiety for use in your daily life.

 - You will also learn core meditation concepts to ensure your spiritual growth which can continue unabated at home.